 How can I learn more and become an electrician?

 Summit College in California offers electrical training programs in San Bernardino, El Cajon and Santa Ana.
 According to O*NETOnLine, job growth for electricians between 2018-2028 is growing 10 percent in the U.S.—higher than average for other professions; in California the rate is 13 percent.
 That’s great news!
 After just nine months of Summit training, you’ll be prepared for an entry-level position as an electrician.
 You’ll learn to repair and maintain electrical systems, examine electrical units, provide customer service and communicate with clients.
 Other benefits of a Summit education are flexible day and evening class schedules, free tutoring and career services.
-If you don’t have a high school diploma or a GED, you can still study to become an electrician with Summit’s Eligible Career Pathways (ECP) program: you’ll earn your high school diploma concurrently!

 For more information about Summit College’s electrician program, call today.